devasis050/webpack-quickstart/README.md

 ## mode
-If it is production or development. default is production
+If it is production or development. default is production By setting mode to production, webpack will automatically set process.env.NODE_ENV to production.
+It will also minify our code and strip out warnings.
 ## plugin
 plugins are used after build.  e.g. html-webpack-plugin generates a html file and inject output file to it.